 - Assistant Professor, University of Virginia, 2016

-- Depts. of Public Health Sciences and Biomedical Engineering
+- Depts. of Public Health Sciences, Biomedical Engineering, and Biochemistry and Molecular Genetics

 - HFSP Postdoc, Computational Epigenomics,